 COEFFICIENT OF FRICTION (SLIPPERINESS)Instruments designed for determining Slipperiness (Coefficient of Friction)

+SLIPPERINESS METERING PLATFORM MODELTo determine the dynamic critical angle in conformity with ISO 10545-17 annex C and DIN-51130 standards (R Value).
+The equipment consists of a painted steel framework with one zincplated platform with adjustable angle to accomodate the panel of 100x50cm ceramic floor tiles.
 Special shoes are impregnated with oil and the operative wearing a safety belt provided walks back and forth on the platform which is being inclined at the rate of 1° per second, until slipping occurs (the critical angle of slipperiness).

 TORTUS 3The Tortus 3 directly measures the dynamic co-efficient of friction as it traverses a surface or flooring material to be used by pedestrians.
 The measurements recorded are date/time stamped and can be downloaded as data files onto a USB memory stick.
 The unit can be mains or battery operated.
 The Tortus 3 has been developed from units originally designed by the British Ceramic Research Association (Ceram Research / Lucideon).